CaptainCrouton89/imageCropper/README.txt

 To run the script, open terminal, and navigate to the folder in which this file is located.
 Then call this command (but with different options):

-$ python imageTransformer.py -i preprocess/unedited/ -o preprocess/edited/
+$ python imageTransformer.py input output

--i: the input folder of images to be processed
+input: the input folder path
--o: the output folder of edited images
+output: the output folder path

+You may add the optional parameter -d <int> with any number between 0-300.
+This affects the dilation effect on the crop.
+The default is 60.
+If pieces of the image are getting cut off, increase this number.
+If too much is left over, decrease the number.

+E.g:
+$ python imageTransformer.py input output -d 10
+$ python imageTransformer.py input output -d 90